 You can also do this with canned tomatoes when making sauce if you like.
 It will sweeten them without having to add extra sugar (and calories!)

-Another use of the baking soda and tomatoes it to make an organic spray to treat tomato fungal disease.
+Another use of the baking soda and tomatoes is to make an organic tomato spray to treat tomato fungal disease.

 Combine 1 gallon of water with 1 tbsp of baking soda and 2 1/2 tbsp of vegetable oil in a spray bottle.
 Stir and add 1/2 tsp of castile soap.
 Spray this solution on the foliage of tomato plants until the fungal disease disappears.

 For more gardening ideas, please visit The Gardening Cook on Facebook

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."